Beth Phoenix: Professional wrestling career

-Training and independent circuit (2001–2005)
+Early career (2001–2005)

 After graduating from high school in 1998, she enrolled in both a professional wrestling school and Canisius College in Buffalo, New York.
 Her first choice for wrestling school was Stu Hart's Dungeon, but because of the location, she decided on a more local school.
 At the school, she was trained by the All Knighters (Joey Knight and Robin Knightwing), who themselves had trained in the Hart Dungeon.
 She later stated that Nora Greenwald, who was known in the World Wrestling Federation (WWF) as Molly Holly, had paid for her to attend wrestling school after Carolan had given her a demo tape of her work.
 Her professional wrestling debut match was against Alexis Laree.
 She then worked for various independent promotions, including Cleveland All Pro Wrestling and Apocalypse Wrestling, against both male and female wrestlers, using the name "Phoenix".
 In 2002, she was one of the first wrestlers in GLORY, an independent organization for women, and was the inaugural GLORY Champion.
 She then joined Far North Wrestling (FNW), and was the only female wrestler in the promotion.
 She defeated Joey Knight and Kevin Grace in 2003 to become the FNW Cruiserweight Champion.
 Later in 2003 she took part in World Xtreme Wrestling's annual Women's Elite 8 tournament where she made it to the final, before losing to April Hunter.
 She returned two years later and defeated Nikki Roxx, but was bested in the second round by eventual winner Alicia.
 The following month, Phoenix appeared at the inaugural taping for the Ring of Honor sister promotion Shimmer Women Athletes; during Volume 1 she was pinned by Shimmer founder Allison Danger but scored an upset victory in a non-title match against NWA Midwest Women's Champion MsChif.

 World Wrestling Entertainment / WWE

 Ohio Valley Wrestling (2004–2006)

-Kociański was invited to a tryout with World Wrestling Entertainment (WWE) in May 2004, and then relocated to Louisville, Kentucky to work for their then-developmental territory, Ohio Valley Wrestling (OVW).
+Kociański was invited to a tryout with World Wrestling Entertainment (WWE) in May 2004, and then relocated to Louisville, Kentucky, to work for their then-developmental territory, Ohio Valley Wrestling (OVW).
 She debuted on OVW television in July 2004, having changed her ring name to "Beth Phoenix", and became the on-screen girlfriend and valet of Chris Masters.
 The storyline was short-lived, and the following month Phoenix was repackaged as the manager of Aaron "The Idol" Stevens.
 She signed a developmental contract with WWE on October 20, 2005, the same month that she broke her hand.
 The duo was then joined by Shelly Martinez, who Phoenix soon feuded within early 2006.